c0dedbear/mindful-track-public/privacy.md

 ## What information do you collect about me?

-For our base functionality, Mindful Track collects the following types of information:
+For our base functionality, Mindful Space collects the following types of information:

 - App crash data and performance (using [Firebase Crashlytics](https://firebase.google.com/support/privacy)).
 - App usage data (using [Firebase Analytics](https://firebase.google.com/support/privacy)).